facebook/react-native/docs/EmbeddedApp.md

 ## Conclusion

 So under the hood, when `RCTRootView` is initialized, it will try to download, parse and run the bundle file from React Native development server.
-All you need to do is to implement your own container view, add `RCTRootView` as its subclass.
-And then serve the bundle using React Native development server.
-Then, bravo!
+This means all you need to do is to implement your own container view or view controller for the `RCTRootView` – the `RCTRootView` ingests your bundled JS and renders your React components.
+Bravo!

-You can checkout full source code of sample application [here](https://github.com/tjwudi/EmbededReactNativeExample).
+You can checkout full source code of a sample application [here](https://github.com/tjwudi/EmbededReactNativeExample).